ankrutik/notes/Resting or Degassing Coffee.md

 Tulum Baarbara HSD Medium Dark, 12 days
 ## **Light roasts**
 Can last for much longer without losing flavour or aroma.

+# Miscellany
+#### No web page when I brew...
+Most coffee web pages are taken down by the time I open the bag to brew.
+Shipping plus resting.

 # Reference
 [Basic Guidelines for Resting Coffee](https://berto-online.com/coffee-resting/)